meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 Remarks :

-- One pin is trimmed off the twenty pin female headers to match the 19 pins of the ESP32.
+- One pin is trimmed off the twenty pin female headers, to match each side of the 19 pins of the ESP32.
-- The temperature sensor male headers are removed and connected with the 3 wire ribbon cable, to keep a lower profile.
+- The temperature sensor male headers, are removed and connected with the 3 wire ribbon cable, to lower their height profile.

-Various elements of the controller are layout by the following photo.
+Various listed elements of the controller, are layout by the following photo.

 ![pcb-controller_parts.jpg](_figures/pcb-controller_parts.jpg)

-Bellow, the module with most of its elements established is illustrated.
+Bellow, the module with most of its elements established, is illustrated.

 ![pcb-controller_assemble.jpg](_figures/pcb-controller_assemble.jpg)

-The temperature sensors as positioned and secured using capton tape in the top part of the structural component are presented bellow.
+The temperature sensors as positioned and secured using capton tape in the top part of the structural component, are presented bellow.

 ![pcb-controller_temperature.jpg](_figures/pcb-controller_temperature.jpg)
 ![pcb-controller_temperature2.jpg](_figures/pcb-controller_temperature2.jpg)